cityblock/commons-starter-project/README.md

 When running on production, replace `user:add:dev` with `user:add:production`.
 You may also provide a `USER_ROLE` environment variable in front of the command if you would like the user to be anything other than a physician.

+### Remove a user

+To remove a user, run the following command:

+`EMAIL=email@email.com yarn user:remove:dev`

+When running on production, replace `user:remove:dev` with `user:remove:production`.

 ### Run RabbitMQ, Workers, and Cron

 We are using RabbitMQ as our message broker.
 It allows us to throw tasks into the background to be performed at a later time when workers have bandwidth.
 Currently, there are two ways to do this.
 You can either manually create publishers and consumers or just rely on the `low-priority` and `high-priority` queues by creating services that extend `BaseService`.
 (For now, everthing is just getting published to the default exchange which, in effect, creates the illusion of a publish-to-queue-and-consume-from-queue model.)